zynpckmk/p1/README.md

-#This is a project1 php development environment.
+#This is a project1 php code for Rock-Paper-Scissors game.